‘iPhone’ In Old Painting Sparks Time Travel Speculation

 Of course, skeptics are quick to point out that the item she’s holding is probably just “a plain old hymn book” and not an object of modern time.
 But we all know how these things go.

-Misplaced cell phones are the number one cause of all temporal anomalies.
+Misplaced cell phones are the #1 cause of all temporal anomalies.
+Only you can prevent tears in the spacetime continuum.